 If you’ve never coordinated a large-scale event (or any event) before, wedding planning has a way of serving you up a nice, healthy slice of reality a la mode—whether you ordered it or not.
 Just days into the process, you’ll quickly start to realize there is a ton (and we mean a ton) to consider in order to plan and execute a seamless and stunning soirée.
-From strategic seating charts to budget balancing, weddings aren’t all garden roses and ballgowns—it takes some serious brainpower to figure out even the most mundane details.
+From strategic seating charts to budget-balancing, weddings aren’t all garden roses and ballgowns—it takes some serious brainpower to figure out even the most mundane details.
 Today, then, we’re tackling one of the most common questions brides and grooms ask when planning their wedding: how much dessert do we need?
-To help you on your planning journey, we’ve gathered our team of seasoned wedding planners to talk the stats behind sweets.
+To help you on your planning journey, we’ve gathered our team of seasoned wedding planners to talk about the stats behind sweets.
 Read on (preferably with a glass of milk nearby).

 If you’re opting for a traditional wedding cake, you’ll typically use tiers to figure out how many guests your cake can feed.
 Use the chart below to see approximately how much each round tier will feed.
-Then, depending of the design and style of your cake, you can calculate how many/what size tiers you’ll need to feed your expected number of wedding guests.
+Then, depending on the design and style of your cake, you can calculate how many/what size tiers you’ll need to feed your expected number of wedding guests.
 If you’re opting for a low-profile, single-tier cake and have 90 guests, for example, you can go for a simple 16-inch round, which typically feeds 100.
 If you’re going for a more traditional tiered cake, for 75 guests, you’d want to use a 3-tiered cake using 6-, 8- and 10-inch tiers.
 For 125 guests, you’d want to go with a 4-tiered cake using 6-, 8-, 10- and 12-inch tiers.
 For 200 guests, you can opt for a 4-tiered cake using 8-, 10-, 12- and 14-inch tiers--or could even opt for a 3-tiered cake using 12-, 14- and 16-inch tiers.

 Cake Size & Servings